- Quick questions

 Using a masonry drill, drill the required holes in the corners for the position of the TV mount.

-Depending on the solidness of the face surface, you may need to drill deeper to get fixing into solid concrete behind the slate, or into timber, wall framing behind.
+Depending on the solidness of the face surface, you may need to drill deeper to get fixing into solid concrete behind the slate, or into timber, and wall framing behind.

 Ensure that the hole has the exact right diameter for the concrete anchor.